 Trumpeter swans use and nest in most of the wetlands within the WWMA.
 Minnesota supports the largest population of trumpeter swans south of Alaska and Canada, so maintaining nesting areas throughout the state is important for the long-term continental conservation of this species.
 Trumpeter swans eat primarily vegetation, so encouraging a diversity of aquatic plants such as pondweeds and bulrushes, is important.
-This may be challenging on the WWMA due to the density and constant influx of reed canary grass, but it should be a goal where possible for the benefit of a large variety of waterfowl aside from swans.
 Trumpeters also eat fish, fish eggs, and small aquatic animals such as mussels and crayfish.
 In addition to needing adequate forage, swans are large birds requiring a minimum of 30 feet of open water to allow for a "running" start to become airborne.
-Thus, larger open areas should be maintained within the wetland, particularly the Dorer Pools.
-The pools should be monitored annually for cattail expansion.
-If the pools begin to fill in with cattails or other vegetation, it may become necessary to actively manage for larger openings to retain trumpeter swans, and even tundra swans during migration.
 Nests are typically located closer to shore and are built on muskrat and beaver lodges, and floating vegetation mats.

 Additional priority birds of interest known to nest within the WWMA include the red-shouldered hawk, cerulean warbler, prothonotary warbler, Acadian flycatcher, and Louisiana waterthrush.
 These species are typically found in mature, lowland deciduous forests, with some also occurring in upland deciduous forests.
 These species have large minimum habitat requirements, need closed canopy conditions, and are experiencing declines across their breeding range.
 They are also limited to the Prairie-Hardwood Transition Zone of Minnesota, and the WWMA contains some of the largest blocks of suitable habitat remaining in the region.
-These factors combined indicate these birds and their habitat requirements should be given special consideration during forest planning, timber stand reviews, and forest management on the WWMA.

-Table 12 identifies minimum habitat requires and habitat characteristics necessary for successful breeding for these priority forest interior species.
+These factors combined indicate these birds and their habitat requirements should be given special consideration during forest habitat planning and management on the WWMA.
+Table 8 identifies minimum habitat requirements and habitat characteristics necessary for successful breeding for these priority forest interior species.